microsoft/azure-iot-developer-kit/docs/getting-started.md

 *This section is subject to be changed soon*

-In the solution window, run your task through **Quick Open** (`Ctrl+P`) by typing 'task', `Space` and command name.
-In this case, 'task config_wifi':
+1. In VS Code, use `Ctrl+Shift+P` to invoke command palette and type **Arduino** then find and select **Arduino: Examples** to open example pane.
+Find 'Examples for MXChip AZ3166 > AzureIoTHub > AzureIoTHubExample'

 **[TODO: Screenshot]**

 In terminal window opened, you will be asked to put your DevKit into Factory Mode.
-To do so, hold Button A and Reset Button on the same time:
+To do so, hold Button A and Reset Button on the same time, them release Reset button before Button A:

 **[TODO: Screenshot]**